 8 Key Elements you NEED for your Project Page:

-- Description: Under your video you should have a short 2–3 line description to tell visitors exactly what the project is.
+- Description: Under your video, you should have a short 2–3 line description to tell visitors exactly what the project is.

 - Problem Solved: This is where the problem-agitate-solve comes back into play, use this to describe the problem you faced and how your product solves this in a unique way.

 - Unboxing: Unboxing videos on YouTube are extremely popular because people always want to know exactly what they’re getting.
-Show them this through either a GIF or infographic.
+Show them this through either a GIF or an infographic.

 - Testimonials: Have people tried out your product?
 Ensure to show reviews for social proof.

-- How does it work: Dig into the nitty gritty details of how the product works, some technical features and elements behind it.
+- How does it work: Dig into the nitty gritty details of how the product works, and some technical features and elements behind it.
 The more you can show, the more people will be confident that you have thought everything through and will be confident in your ability to deliver.